BoxuanMa/FIFAKT/README.md

 # Each Encounter Counts: Modeling Language Learning and Forgetting

 This is the repository for the code in the paper FIFAKT: Each Encounter Counts: Modeling Language Learning and Forgetting.
+LAK23: 13th International Learning Analytics and Knowledge Conference.
 Authors: Boxuan Ma, Gayan Prasad Hettiarachchi, Sora Fukui and Yuji Ando.

 If you find this repository useful, please cite our work